Last updated on 21/10/2024

 Richard interrupted what would have been a rehearsed monologue; he asked ‘I thought we were staying at a pensioné?’
 ‘Yes of course’ Chico replied.
 ‘The pensioné Britannia.
 A very nice small hotel.
 I know the manager well.
 Signor Ricardo.
 He is good friend of mine.
 Mi scusi, I have favour to ask you.
 In return I will offer you both something very nice.’
 Richard and Michael looked at each other, rather apprehensively.

 Chico continued, ‘Just for tonight, would you be willing to share room with two other boys?
 Nice English boys – your own age.
 It will make you new friends.
-And, in return, I give you each free bottles of wine – for your troubles.
+And, in return, I give you each free bottle of wine – for your troubles.
 This is for only one night.
 Tomorrow one of the tours will depart and this will free up rooms.’

 Richard was immediately seduced by the offer of free wine.
 Michael was less than impressed.
 Although he said nothing, he thought ‘How on earth am I going to sleep – in a room with three other people, two of whom I don’t even know – when for sixteen years I have always slept on my own.
 Will we all have to get undressed in front of each other?
 Will they all snore?
 What happens if I want to go to bed early and they want to stay up?
 Or vice versa?’
 Before Michael could comment on Chico’s proposal, Richard said, ‘That’s OK Chico.
 We don’t mind.’
-The ever cheery and helpful Richard did not think of asking his friend’s opinion on this matter before agreeing to the rep’s ‘offer.’
+The ever-cheery and helpful Richard did not think of asking his friend’s opinion on this matter before agreeing to the rep’s ‘offer.’
 Chico jumped up from his chair and leaned over the boys.
 ‘Grazia bambinos.
 I make sure I give you nice wine.’
-And with that he left.
+And with that, he left.

 ‘Are you sure this is going to be alright, Richard?’